wballard/vectoria/README.md

 # Vectoria
-A Word Vector Encoder, used to turn word strings into dense numerical encodings for machine learning models.
+A Word Vector Encoder, used to turn word strings into dense numerical embeddings for machine learning models.

+## Words and Character Trigrams
+Both word and chararacter trigram parsings are supported, though readily available GLOVE word vectors do not provide for trigram parsing.

+## Model Download
+The various embedding classes will download and compile dense numpy arrays of word vectors.
+Allow for 4G of space for each language model.
+The model files will be cached as additional files within the downloaded and installed python module.

 ## [FastText](https://github.com/facebookresearch/fastText)
 FastText is a unique word encoding model that combines full words and